 We have worked with more than 650 Māori leaders throughout the motu.
 Alumni often comment that it is a fun experience full of learning.
 We use activities and stories, and you don’t require any previous governance experience to participate.
 If you’re interested in the following ideas, then we’ve got the goods for you:

-- Entrepreneurial principles to accelerate business
+- Entrepreneurial principles to accelerate enterprise growth

 - Operational tools and systems that ensure things get done